terrylinooo/php-event-dispatcher/README.md

 PHP Event Dispatcher is the most easy-to-use and simple Event Dispatcher PHP Class (Singleton Pattern).

-Original idea is from **Symfony's event listener system.** http://symfony.com/doc/current/components/event_dispatcher/index.html
+The original idea is from **Symfony's event listener system.** http://symfony.com/doc/current/components/event_dispatcher/index.html

-But I think it is a bit complex to me, I just want a simple Event Dispatcher for my probject.
-Therefore I made this for myself, and someone esle needs the simple EventDispatcher.
+But I think it is a bit complex to me, I just want a simple Event Dispatcher for my project.
+Therefore I made this for myself, and someone else needs the simple EventDispatcher.

 ### Installation

-Download class.event.php to your probject folder, and then include it anywhere.
+Download class.event.php to your project folder, and then include it anywhere.

 ```php
 include_once('class.event.php');